Cossack Hetmanate: Samoilovych's campaigns

-In 1667, the Russo-Polish war ended with the Treaty of Andrusovo, which split the Cossack Hetmanate along the Dnieper River: left-bank Ukraine enjoyed a degree of autonomy within the Tsardom of Russia, while right-bank Ukraine remained part of the Polish–Lithuanian Commonwealth, and was temporarily occupied by the Ottoman Empire in the period of 1672–1699 (see the Treaty of Buchach and the Treaty of Karlowitz).
-For a short time, Petro Doroshenko became the hetman of both banks.
-After treason by Demian Mnohohrishny and a new Polish offensive, Doroshenko concluded an alliance with the Ottomans, who granted him Ukraine, while the hetman agreed to support Ottoman military action with his army.
-"By 1669 the Porte issued a patent (berat, nişan) granting Doroshenko all of Cossack Ukraine as an Ottoman sancak or province".
-This move sharply reduced his popularity among the Ukrainians and commoners, giving rise to the emergence of two self-proclaimed right-bank hetmans, Petro Sukhovii and the pro-Polish Mykhailo Khanenko.
-Direct armed support of the anti-Doroshenko forces by the Polish-Lithuanian Commonwealth forced Sultan Mehmed IV to intervene in the conflict.
-In 1672, Ottoman troops captured Podillia, the Bratslav region, and the southern Kyiv region and forced the Poles to sign the Treaty of Buchach.
-Doroshenko restored his power, but due to Tatar raids and violent islamization, the Ukrainian population of the right bank began to flee to the left bank of the Dnieper, Sloboda Ukraine, Galicia and Volhynia.
 In 1674, Samoilovych's left-bank Cossacks, together with the Russian army, invaded the right bank, and in 1676, deprived of support, Doroshenko capitulated, surrendering the hetman's capital of Chyhyryn with kleinods.
 These events unleashed the Russo-Turkish War, as a result of which the Ottoman-Tatar army completely destroyed the Cossack capital Chyhyryn.
-In order to deprive the enemy of support, the left-bank hetman government forcibly removed the entire population of the Dnieper region to the left bank.
+In order to deprive the enemy of support, the Left-bank hetman's government forcibly removed the entire population of the Dnieper region to the Left bank.
 The war ended with the conclusion of the Bakhchysarai Peace in 1681.
-According to this treaty, the Russo-Ottoman border was established along the Dnieper; the Dnieper-Buh confluence had to be uninhabited for 20 years.
+According to this treaty, the Russo-Ottoman border was established along the Dnieper; the territory between the Dnieper and Buh rivers had to be uninhabited for 20 years.
 After the defeat of the Ottomans at the Battle of Vienna in 1683, the Tsardom of Russia and the Polish-Lithuanian Commonwealth concluded the Treaty of Perpetual Peace in 1686, which also established the division of the Hetmanate between them.
 On the left bank, Samoilovych was considered to be the culprit of the disintegration of the Cossack state between the Tsardom of Russia, the Polish–Lithuanian Commonwealth and the Ottoman Empire.
 After the unsuccessful Crimean campaign of 1687, he was denounced, arrested and exiled to Siberia.
 At the same time, on the right bank, the Poles abolished the Cossack self-government and the regimental system in 1699.
 As a result, the Hetmanate continued to exist only on the left bank of the Dnieper.